benbaruch1/instagram-commenter/README.md

 In main.py, you need to put target post URL. (line 12)

 In the next line(line 13), you choose how many comments to post.

+## Warning

+Instagram can limit your accounts.
+Use it wisely!

+I recommend to use mobile proxies for 3-5 accounts then change IP.
+If possible, one ip per account.